hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

-This is a project to make your own pottery and learn the pottery technique, under the guidance of Mr. Bao Chunlei.
+This is a project to learn the pottery technique and make your own pottery.
+The project is under the guidance of Mr. Bao Chunlei, a ceramist in Shanghai.

 [PDF](https://hellenshengfy.github.io/pottery.pdf)